-The French Revolution is considered one of the most important revolutions of all time due to not only the events themselves but the ideas the revolution ushered in and the ideas the revolution destroyed.
+The French Revolution is considered one of the most important revolutions of all time due to the events themselves as well as the ideas the revolution ushered in, and perhaps more importantly, the ideas the revolution destroyed!

 This is partly why the revolution is so important….normal people were compelled to due abnormal things as a result of the circumstances of the situation.
 Some of these abnormal things were amazing and nobel, others were horrible and despicable.